 Are you a topical HR and accounting show featuring the region’s leading experts?
 An interview show focused on BIPOC entrepreneurs?
 A fishing show with a distinctly Minnesotan attitude?

 Use that information to refine your show titles and descriptions, which are the top ways listeners decide what to listen to, according to a survey by The Podcast Host.
-It can also pay off in terms of SEO, allowing you to target more long-tail keywords and improving your performance in search, both in Google and on streaming platforms.
+It can also pay off in terms of SEO, allowing you to target more long-tail keywords and improving your performance in search.

 2. Invest in top-notch audio production